-The Group had adopted IFRS 9 methodology of recording impairment of assets, effective 1 January 2018.
-IFRS 9 adoption fundamentally changed to a forward looking and expected credit loss (ECL) approach.
-The Group records an allowance for expected losses for all loans and other debt type financial assets not held at FVTPL, together with loan commitments and financial guarantee contracts.
+Based on IFRS 9 methodology, the Group records an allowance for expected losses for all loans and other debt type financial assets not held at FVTPL, together with letters of credit, loan commitments and financial guarantee contracts.
 The allowance is based on the ECL associated with the probability of default in the next twelve months unless there has been a significant increase in credit risk since origination, in which case, the allowance is based on the probability of default over the life of the asset.